vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/courses.rst

     }

-.. _Get the details for a specified course:
+.. _Get the details for a course:

 *************************
 Get Details for a Course
 *************************

-The endpoint to get the details for a specified course is ``/api/courses/v1/courses/{course_key}/``.
+The endpoint to get the details for a course is ``/api/courses/v1/courses/{course_key}/``.

 =====================